 Rule 1.
-Exhibitor must be enrolled in Clothing & Textiles: Construction project.
+Exhibitor must be enrolled in Sewing & Textile Design project.

 Rule 2.
-Articles, garments, and outfits may have been used/worn but should be carefully laundered or cleaned before being exhibited.
-Exhibits may be placed in clear plastic bags for protection to and from County Fair.
+Articles, garments, and outfits may have been used/ worn but should be carefully laundered or cleaned before being exhibited.
+Exhibits may be placed in clear plastic bags for protection to and from Sheridan County Fair.
 Bags will be removed for clothing display purposes.

 Rule 3.
-Special Handling: Clothing items should be placed on hangers.
+Special Hanging: Clothing items should be placed on hangers.
 Place hanger with hook toward left shoulder of the garment.
 Attach skirts to hanger with safety pins.
-If an additional item is needed to complete the exhibit, place it in a clear plastic bag and attach to the hanger with safety pins.
+If an additional item is needed to complete the exhibit place it in a clear plastic bag and attach to the hanger with safety pins.
 Place on hanger.

 Rule 4.
-Must be made after August, previous year.
+Must be made after August of the previous year.

 Rule 5.
-Identification Labels attached with safety pins (optional at County Fair, but required at State Fair) Type or print on 3"x 21/2" piece of cloth: Class Number, District/ County, Club, Name.
+Identification Labels attached with safety pins (optional at Sheridan County Fair, but required at Kansas State Fair) type or print on 3" x 2.5" piece of cloth: Class Number, District/ County, Club, Name.